-Our pediatric orthopedic physicians are experts in treating your child with muscular dystrophy from childhood into adulthood with consistency of care.
+Our pediatric orthopedic physicians are experts in treating your child with muscular dystrophy from childhood into adulthood with the consistency of care.
 Medical City Children’s Orthopedic Spine Specialists understand the complexities of treating this disease and know the importance of treating patients beyond the age of eighteen.
 We continue to treat and care for our muscular dystrophy into adulthood.

 Your child will never outgrow our practice.
 We continue to treat children with Muscular Dystrophy beyond the age of 18.